 Restore a recently deleted user

 You can restore a user account up to 5 days after deleting it.
-After you restore the account, the user gets back all access to their email, calendars, and other G Suite data.
+After you restore the account, the user gets back all access to their email, calendars, and other G Suite data, and to their Google Cloud Platform permissions.

 After 5 days, the data is gone and Google Support can’t restore it, either.